Laserbeam31/bts-pxe-server-documentation/fog_pxe_server_documentation.md

 machine(s) to the local network on the client router (see Aerohive details in _System Components_ section) and _PXE booting_ it by selecting the "onboard NIC" boot option in the computer BIOS upon power-up.
 The PXE boot retrieves a minimal menu-based "OS" over the network from the deployment server.
-From this menu, select the "Deploy Image" option and enter the FOG web interface credentials (see _System Components_ section above) when prompted.
+From this menu, select the "Deploy Image" option and enter the FOG web interface credentials (see _System components_ section above) when prompted.
 The image to be deployed may then be selected from a list.
 Once an image is selected, the PXE OS uses Partclone (see preceding section) to copy it across from the server onto the computers' local hard drive / SSD.